PHIRIFIRI/API-Map-Locator/README.md

 # API-Map-Locator
 This is an android application that allows you to find the nearest hotspot within estimated radius in Pretoria

+The following application uses google api's from google cloud platform